BICENTENNIAL TRIBUTE

 A red-hot Conversazione at Contessa Benzone’s

-CB: Milord Byron - you are not leaving already? - there is no moon out tonight - you perchance could meet with an accident on our slippery old stones, steps or bridges
+CB: Milord Byron - you are not leaving already? - there is no moon out tonight - you per caso could meet with an accident on our slimy old stones and scatter your innards like confetti!

 CB: The best of luck - milord - with both your ragazze (smirks)